panthistle/popmesh/README.md

 ### About

-Mesh generator/animator addon for Blender.
+Mesh generator/animator add-on for Blender.
 Version specific information in respective directories